linsalrob/PhageHosts/README.md

 perl -ne '@a=split /\t/; print if ($a[2])' genbank.txt | grep YES$ | grep -i 'complete genome' | wc -l
 ```

-There are 971 phages in refseq that have a host annotation:
+There are 971 phages in RefSeq that have a host annotation:

 ```
 perl -ne '@a=split /\t/; print if ($a[2])' refseq.txt | grep YES$ | grep -i 'complete genome' | wc -l